sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-parts_and_materialsList.md

 **Units:** 1
 **Description:** A velcro strip used to hold the battery to the drone.

-# Materials List {#build-assignment-2 status=ready}

 ## **Heat Shrinks** (not included)
 <figure>
     <img style='width:35em' src="photos/heat_shrinks.png" width="500"/>
 </figure>

-**Description:** Heat-shrink tubing (or, commonly, heat shrink or heatshrink) is a shrinkable plastic tube used to insulate wires, providing abrasion resistance and environmental protection for stranded and solid wire conductors, connections, joints and terminals in electrical work.
+**Description:** A heat shrink (a.k.a heatshrink or heat-shrink tubing) is a shrinkable plastic insulator tube used to insulate wires.
+It is commonly used as a "sleeve" over a solder joint.

 ## **Zip Ties** (not included)
 <figure>